immunant/ibresolver/README.md

 Note that the name of the shared library should be prefixed by "lib" and have the file extension ".so".
 Building shared libraries requires passing the `-shared` flag to the compiler and possibly `-l`, `-L`, or `-Wl,-rpath=` depending on what it links against (e.g. if using C++ pass `-lstdc++`).
 See the link above for more details.

 For an example of a custom backend see `backend_demo.c` which is a C version of the simple backend that additionally prints to stdout when `blx` or `callq` instructions are found.
-To build this backend use `make demo` and pass the resulting `libdemo.so` as an argument to QEMU as described below.
+To build this backend use `make demo` and pass the resulting `libdemo.so` to QEMU as described below.

 # Usage